apteanuj/anuj.github.io/ph304bs21/ph304bs20index.md

 -   Course web pages:
 	- [http://evantilton.com/ph304bs21](http://evantilton.com/ph304s21) - Syllabus
 	- [WorldClass](https://worldclass.regis.edu) - Grades, reading surveys
-	- [Our Slack workspace](https://ph304bs21.slack.com) - Collaboration, solutions, etc. [(Invitation link to join the workspace)](?????).
-Please enjoy the [giphy](https://get.slack.help/hc/en-us/articles/204714258-Giphy-for-Slack#post-a-gif) integration responsibly.
+	- [Our Slack workspace](https://ph304bs21.slack.com) - Collaboration, solutions, etc. <!--[(Invitation link to join the workspace)](?????).--> Please enjoy the [giphy](https://get.slack.help/hc/en-us/articles/204714258-Giphy-for-Slack#post-a-gif) integration responsibly.
 -   Class Meetings: MWF, 10:00 AM - 10:50 AM or 1PM - 1:50 PM
--   Office hours: 2pm-4pm on M and W. But I have an open door policy, and am available more often than just these times.
+-   Office hours: 2pm-3pm on Monday, 2pm-4pm on Wednesday, and 2pm-3pm on Thursday.
+But I have an open door policy, and am available more often than just these times.
 You're welcome to talk to me any time I'm available.
 Outside of scheduled office hours, I might be busy, but I'll chat with you if at all possible.
 If you want to be sure that I have time to talk, please email me in advance to make sure I'm available. **In general, I am always eager to help you with anything I can!**